 - Post-Galvanizing Toe Cracks: This common weld defect causes numerous failures on steel poles and davit arms.
 This weld defect occurs immediately following the hot-dip galvanizing process in the manufacturing factory.
 They’re called “toe cracks” because they occur in the “toe” of the pole shaft to the flange plate (base plate) weld.
 Post-galvanizing toe cracks are causing more catastrophic failures over time.

 - Lack of Weld Penetration: Incomplete penetration is a weld defect that occurs when the weld bead does not start at the root of the weld groove.

 - Lack of Fusion: Lack of fusion is a weld defect that refers to the poor adhesion of the weld bead to the base metal.

 A quality assurance plan with Exo, exposes these oversights during in-plant inspection [LINK].
 Additionally, when a structure experiences cyclic loading cycles, that fatigue can also lead to damaged welds which we diagnose and remediate in the field.
 Regardless of their cause, if deficient welds are not correctly identified or repaired, they could lead to structural failure of the steel pole, costing the asset owner money and liability issues.

 Weld inspection has two components:

-1. During fabrication in the facility – Repairs are the responsibility of the vendor and are less expensive to fix at this stage of the process.
-The cost of poor quality always increeases dramatically once defective product leaves the plant.
+1. During fabrication in the facility, repairs are the responsibility of the vendor and less expensive to fix at this stage of the process.
+The cost of poor quality always increases dramatically once a defective product leaves the plant.

 Weld inspection relies on nondestructive testing (NDT) [LINK] to identify and remediate weld damage that puts your steel poles at risk.
 We implement the following NDT methods: